ivan-tkatchev/tab/docs/README.html.md

 `index Arr[a], Real -> a` -- returns an element such that 0.0 is the first element of the array and 1.0 is the last.
 `index Map[a,b], a -> b` -- returns the element stored in the map with the given key.
 It is an error if the key is not found; see `get` for a version that returns a default value instead.
 `index (a,b,...), Integer` -- returns an element from a tuple.
 `index Arr[a], Number, Number -> Arr[a]` -- returns a sub-array from an array; the start and end elements of the sub-array are indexed as with the two-argument version of `index`.
+`index String, Integer, Integer -> String` -- returns a substring from a string, as with the array slicing above. _Note:_ string indexes refer to _bytes_, `tab` is not Unicode-aware.

 `int`
 : Converts an unsigned integer, floating-point value or string into a signed integer.